 The health and safety of your child is our primary concern.
-To ensure our camp health care providers have the information necessary in advance, the Camp Care Info packet must be returned to the YMCA Camping & Outdoor Leadership office upon receipt.
-Staff cannot accept these camp care info forms at check-in.
+To ensure our camp health care providers have the information necessary in advance, the Camp Care Info Packet must be returned to the YMCA Camping & Outdoor Leadership office upon receipt, or immediately upon registration if registering after that point.
+Staff cannot accept these camp care info forms at check-In.
 It is the parent or guardian's responsibility to provide accident and health insurance.
 The YMCA does not provide any coverage for members or participants.